preloader image

 Key Mechanics That Drive Spending in F2P Games

-A. Progression-Based Monetization
+A. Progression-Based Monetisation

 Many F2P games introduce game mechanics design that slows down player progress unless they spend money.